langmead-lab/recount-pump/populate/README.md

 https://github.com/langmead-lab/recount-pump/blob/master/populate/disjoin_scripts/combine_annotations_and_disjoin_exons.sh

 is only for re-creating the combined 4 human annotations (along with ERCC and SIRV), it should not necessarily be used as a basis for other genomes unless:
-1) multiple different annoations are being used (other than ERCC and SIRV)
+a) multiple different annoations are being used (other than ERCC and SIRV)
-2) one or more of the annotations are from RefSeq
+b) one or more of the annotations are from RefSeq

 The main script for generating most of the required files for sets 1) and 2) above is: